jundalisay/sp/content/en/research/indian/gita/chapter-03.md

 This is attained by meditation and spirituality.

-TEXT 4: Not by merely abstaining from work can one achieve freedom from reaction, nor by renunciation alone can one attain perfection.
+<sup>4</sup> Not by merely abstaining from work can one achieve freedom from reaction, nor by renunciation alone can one attain perfection.

-TEXT 5: Everyone is forced to act helplessly according to the qualities he has acquired from the modes of material nature; therefore no one can refrain from doing something, not even for a moment.
+<sup>5</sup> Everyone is forced to act helplessly according to the qualities he has acquired from the modes of material nature; therefore no one can refrain from doing something, not even for a moment.

-TEXT 6: One who restrains the senses of action but whose mind dwells on sense objects certainly deludes himself and is called a pretender.
+<sup>36</sup> One who restrains the senses of action but whose mind dwells on sense objects certainly deludes himself and is called a pretender.

-TEXT 7: On the other hand, if a sincere person tries to control the active senses by the mind and begins karma-yoga [in Kṛṣṇa consciousness] without attachment, he is by far superior.
+<sup>7</sup> On the other hand, if a sincere person tries to control the active senses by the mind and begins karma-yoga [in Kṛṣṇa consciousness] without attachment, he is by far superior.

 TEXT 8: Perform your prescribed duty, for doing so is better than not working.
 One cannot even maintain one’s physical body without work.

 TEXT 9: Work done as a sacrifice for Viṣṇu has to be performed; otherwise work causes bondage in this material world.
 Therefore, O son of Kuntī, perform your prescribed duties for His satisfaction, and in that way you will always remain free from bondage.
 TEXT 10: In the beginning of creation, the Lord of all creatures sent forth generations of men and demigods, along with sacrifices for Viṣṇu, and blessed them by saying, “Be thou happy by this yajña [sacrifice] because its performance will bestow upon you everything desirable for living happily and achieving liberation.”
 TEXT 11: The demigods, being pleased by sacrifices, will also please you, and thus, by cooperation between men and demigods, prosperity will reign for all.